 If you want to look at buying a leave, the best place to start is with your employer's Human Resources or Payroll & Benefits area.
 If your employer tells us that you have a leave of absence that can be purchased, you will be sent a package called a Buyback Proposal early in the year.
 This Buyback Proposal will tell you what you need to know to purchase the gap in your service.

-You must let us know you want to purchase your leave of absence by the earlier of:
+You must let us know you want to purchase your leave of absence:

 The due date shown on your Buyback Proposal will be set based on these timelines.

 Payment(s) must be made according to the schedule shown on your Buyback Proposal, but you can also pay for the entire buyback in one payment.
 You can even transfer funds from an RRSP to pay for your buyback.

 If you miss these timelines, you may still be able to purchase the leave but it could cost much more.
 If it costs more, it could be because you are paying for the full cost of that additional service, rather than just your own contributions.

 Buyback Considerations Before You Leave Your LAPP Employer

 Paying for a Buyback When You Leave Your Employer

 If you are already making payments towards a leave of absence when you leave your LAPP employer, you will have 90 days to finish paying for the buyback.
 You are also able to take a break from making payments if you go on another period of leave.